 For me, anxiety is a large piece of the puzzle.
 The historical happenings are significant but my anxious nature is why my compensatory behaviours went the way they did.
-Anxiety feels unbearable to me: the relief the eating disorder promised was too good to pass up.
+Anxiety feels unbearable: the relief the eating disorder promised was too good to pass up.

-An eating disorder will never make any situation better.
+An eating disorder will never make things better.
 It only ever makes things worse.
 Once you’re in it, however, escape is difficult.
-An added problem is desire: you get a little Stockholm Syndrome.
-We might say we want to get better but truthfully, most of the time we want to keep the crutch behaviour more.
-We don’t want to feel the uncomfortable feelings again.
+An added problem is desire: you get a little Stockholm Syndrome with it.
+We might say we want to get better, but truthfully, most of the time, we want the crutch behaviour more.
+We don’t want to feel the uncomfortable feelings to come back.
 Blood in the throat is easier.

 Compounding the escape problem is the reality that abstinence is not an option.
 We have to eat to survive.
 People with eating disorders are forever tied to their drug of choice.

 Nature or nurture: who’s to blame for all of this?
-Anxiety is my nature but nurture, how one is treated and the experiences they have, that’s part of the puzzle as well.
-I could hop on the “blame the parents” bandwagon but that wouldn’t be fair.
+Anxiety is my nature, but treatment and experiences are part of the puzzle as well.
+I could hop on the “blame the parents” bandwagon, but not much was their fault.
 The same nature that made me anxious also blocked me from approaching them for help: I’m the fixer and caretaker.
-That I’ve always felt fundamentally flawed just made things harder.
-The perfect appearance was going to fix everything.
+That I’ve always felt fundamentally flawed made things harder.
+I’ll ask for help when I’m better.

 Eating disorders are also a growth proposition.
 They expand and become about more than food and the body.
 Soon, everything needs to be perfect.
 It’s hard to resist the lures the defective thoughts dangle, always promising that this time, with this behaviour, it’ll work.